 There are several theories as to why thousands gather to throw tomatoes at one another in the small town of Buñol, Spain, but it has since become one of the largest global festivals to take place each year.
-Battle commences between 11am and 1pm on the last Wednesday in August, however if you’re staying for a while, definetly check out the pre and after parties, as well as the Valencia Boat Party, a three hour long cruise along the Mediterranean coast (booze included).
+Battle commences between 11am and 1pm on the last Wednesday in August, however if you’re staying for a while, definitely check out the pre and after parties, as well as the Valencia Boat Party, a three-hour long cruise along the Mediterranean coast (booze included).

 Where: Buñol, Spain

 The world’s greatest show on snow – that’s how Snowbombing, the original alpine music festival, is described.
 Spend the days tearing it up on pristine slopes in one of Austria’s most stunning ski resorts, and the nights partying away in a weeklong whirlwind of live bands and DJs.
 This year’s lineup includes Liam Gallagher, Chase & Status, Rudimental, Foals and Loyle Carner.
 Raise the roof in a party igloo, explore an enchanted forest and indulge in après ski.
 Blue skies.
 Black runs.
 White-hot DJ sets.
 What’s not to love?

 When: Monday, 13 April – Saturday, 18 April, 2020